Text to Speech Button

 As a complement to the Humanistic Coaching and Evidence-Based Scientific frameworks that I use in my work, a Yogic foundation, since this practice provides a clear outline on how to proceed with being and expressing one’s True and greatest Self in his/her lifetime, is one of the most clear, all encompassing, and effective ways that I have found for addressing all of the areas of human development needed to live one’s best life/be one’s “best self.”

-In the Yoga that we live by here, you will start your practice by setting out to fully understand and accept what is often referred to as the Four Noble Truths (as it is often emphasized in some Buddhist traditions).
-These truths state that: 1) Life has ongoing and inevitable suffering 2) there is a cause to your suffering 3) there is an end to your suffering (since everything in the universe is impermanent) 4) there is a path that will free you from all suffering, which in this space, we customize using an open, time-tested/proven, and holistic framework called the Eightfold/Eight-Limbed Path, as outlined in the Yoga Sutras by Sage Patanjali.
+In the Yoga that I live by here, practice starts by setting out to fully understand and accept what is often referred to as the Four Noble Truths (as it is often emphasized in some Buddhist traditions).
+These truths state that: 1) Life has ongoing and inevitable suffering 2) there is a cause to all suffering 3) there is an end to all suffering (since everything in the universe is impermanent) 4) there is a path that will free living beings from all suffering, which in this space, is customized path using an open, time-tested/proven, and holistic framework called the Eightfold/Eight-Limbed Path, as outlined in the Yoga Sutras by Sage Patanjali.

-The Four Noble Truths, and the accompanying Yogic path mentioned above and outlined below, will serve as the practical “theory” that guides much of our work together here.
+The Four Noble Truths, and the accompanying Yogic path mentioned above and outlined below, will serve as the practical “theory” that guides much of the work here.

-Please be mindful, however, that we will only focus on the concepts introduced/explored through these guidelines in practical and non-religious ways while holding our practice sacred.
-We will separate your practice from any religion, ideology, or religious affiliation here, since you are encouraged to critically think about (and question) your learning and simply use what you acquire and process here and elsewhere as inspiration, or a starting-point, to fully engage in personal self-reflection, inquiry, and discovery above all else.
-It is my hope, however, (if you have chosen a religious philosophy to live your life by already) that this work will support the spiritual (experiential and directly verifiable, not ideo-social and based on blind belief) part of that practice in some way as well since I know that nurturing a healthy and meaningful inner world is an important part of being your best, and some people inevitably find this type of inner nurturance in connection to religion and religious affiliations/communities.
+Please be mindful, however, that I will only focus on the concepts introduced/explored through these guidelines in practical and non-religious ways while holding this practice sacred.
+I will separate practice from any religion, ideology, or religious affiliation here, since all beings are encouraged to critically think about (and question) their learning and simply use what they acquire and process here and elsewhere as inspiration, or a starting-point, to fully engage in personal self-reflection, inquiry, and discovery above all else.
+It is my invitation, however, (if anyone who interacts with this work has already chosen a religious philosophy to live their life by) that this work may support the spiritual (experiential and directly verifiable, not ideo-social and based on blind belief) part of that practice in some way as well since I know that nurturing a healthy and meaningful inner world is an important part of being your best, and some people inevitably find this type of inner nurturance in connection to religion and religious affiliations/communities.

 Remember please that, in my work, and at my core, I am an Evidence-Based professional with an experience-centered, qualitative research, background, with multiple skillsets and a wide range of knowledge and practice in multiple areas of study…so, I essentially report on what I, myself, have personally verified/explored through study, insight, and observation, and ask you to do your own contemplation and research into your own life and experience.
-This work, for me, is about knowing, sharing, and living/being (in) Truth, and I hope that this is the same for you, since, again, I am not here to tell you what to think or to do.
+This work, for me, is about knowing, sharing, and living/being (in) Truth, and I hope that this is the same for you, since, again, I am not here to tell anyone what to think or to do.
 I am only here to be my Self and do my work.
-You will have to do your own inner/personal work (which I can help you with) in order to see results in Yoga practice.
+Others will have to do their own inner/personal work in order to see results in their Yoga practice.

-And, so, I created this Learning & Development Portal to support Yogis who resonate with/trust my work/mission, and expertise, with discovering the Truth for themselves and supporting them to successfully embody this knowledge as they see fit for them.
-I share my own observations, inspirations, learnings, and insights from walking my own path back home to my Self and provide tips, guidance, and support for those on a similar journey.
+In the past, I have created a part of this website to be a Learning & Development Portal to support Yogis who resonated with/trusted my work/mission, and expertise, with discovering the Truth for themselves and supporting them to successfully embody this knowledge as they saw fit for them.
+Though that part of the site is no longer open to the public, I still share my own observations, inspirations, learnings, and insights from walking my own path back home to my Self here and document tips, guidance, and reflection for those on a similar journey.

-In terms of training and qualifications to lead in this way, I hold complementary Certification as a Yoga and Meditation Teacher (among other things), and I study and practice Yoga as a part of my everyday life (integrating a wide range of inner development practices from multiple philosophical and other schools of thought into my work).
+In terms of my training background and qualifications that influence this work, I hold complementary Certification as a Yoga and Meditation Teacher (among other things), and I study and practice Yoga as a part of my everyday life (integrating a wide range of inner development practices from multiple philosophical and other schools of thought into my work).
 With my training in a number of different complementary self-development techniques/modalities and sciences, everything that I use/share here is grounded in proven and practical research as well as my own personal testimony.

 Furthermore, because my undergraduate degree was in Sociology (with a secondary area of focus in Comparative Literature, and I have pursued learning in numerous areas to complement my studies overall–areas like Neuroscience, Physics, Biology, Communications, Anatomy/Physiology, Philosophy, etc), I also inevitably explore the multidisciplinary theoretical and practical aspects of these pathways in great depth (from a wide range of perspectives) since my life (yes, since I was a tiny little girl) has been devoted to understanding and knowing my self/Self and reality/Reality (from every angle possible) and I know that this pursuit and understanding better assists in sharing the value of Yoga practice in greater depth in the world.

-If you have never pursued the Yogic path before, or have never pursued it outside of the third limb outlined below (which focuses on the physical body and stretching), or outside of the fourth limb (that focuses on breathwork), please note that the full blueprint for Raja Yoga, which we will explore in great detail here (incorporating other forms of Yoga into our framework overall as well), asks that you work on all eight aspects of your being, and these aspects are meant to be progressive and interrelated.
+If you have never pursued the Yogic path before, or have never pursued it outside of the third limb outlined below (which focuses on the physical body and stretching), or outside of the fourth limb (that focuses on breathwork), please note that the full blueprint for Raja Yoga, which I explore in great detail here (incorporating other forms of Yoga into my framework overall as well), asks that one work on all eight aspects of their being, and these aspects are meant to be progressive and interrelated.
 All parts of Yoga must be practiced and mastered individually, but each limb will build upon, and support, the limb before it (and this is done cyclically throughout life for most people).

-This path–you must always keep in mind–is meant to be customized to your own life and self.
-There is no one, rigid, way to practice Yoga (Union), and you must truly create and walk your own individual pathway in order to be successful in using Yoga practice in/for your inner and outer development work.
+This path–one must always keep in mind–is meant to be customized.
+There is no one, rigid, way to practice Yoga (Union), and all must truly create and walk their own individual pathway in order to be successful in using Yoga practice in/for their inner and outer development work.

-I am here to teach you, and to coach you on, how to effectively create and walk the perfect path for you, guided by solid/proven science and principles.
+I am just here…exploring how to effectively create and walk the perfect path for me, guided by solid/proven science and principles.

 The Eight-Limbed Path of Yoga Summarized*

-1. Yamas (Your Code Of Conduct): The values, morals/ethics, and restraints that you choose to abide by.
+1. Yamas (Code Of Conduct): The values, morals/ethics, and restraints that one chooses to abide by.
 These include non-violence, truthfulness, self-control, non-stealing, non-greed/non-attachment.

-2. Niyamas (Your Actions in Support of Your Personal Code of Conduct): Habits and ethical practices that support your yamas.
+2. Niyamas (Actions in Support of Personal Code of Conduct): Habits and ethical practices that support yamas.
 These include self-purification (of false-senses of self), contentment, self-discipline/non-acceptance of “gifts”/attachments, self-study, and devotion to a higher path/practice.

-3. Asanas (Your Physical Exercises And Care For Your Body): Physical postures and stretching of the body for longevity, optimal health, relaxation, flexibility, strength, and balance to prepare for sitting in meditation (among other benefits).
+3. Asanas (Physical Exercises And Care For The Body): Physical postures and stretching of the body for longevity, optimal health, relaxation, flexibility, strength, and balance to prepare for sitting in meditation (among other benefits).
 This limb is focused on overall biological self-care, maintaining equanimity/healthy homeostasis, and illness prevention.

-4. Pranayama (Your Integration of Body and Mind Through Breath/Life-Force Energy Expansion): Breathing exercises and control of your breath, the number one essential element for your survival and one of the most powerful tools in your work to maintain connection and balance.
+4. Pranayama (Integration of Body and Mind Through Breath/Life-Force Energy Expansion): Breathing exercises and control of the breath, the number one essential element for survival and one of the most powerful tools in one’s work to maintain connection and balance.

-5. Pratyahara (Your Mastery Of Your Senses): Restraint.
-Full control of all of your five senses/compulsions.
+5. Pratyahara (Mastery Of The Senses): Restraint.
+Full control of all of the five senses/compulsions.
 Withdrawal from the outside world.

-6. Dharana (Your Cultivation Of A Concentrated And Well-Functioning Mind): Developing self-awareness and general awareness through concentration and single-pointed focus.
+6. Dharana (Cultivation Of A Concentrated And Well-Functioning Mind): Developing self-awareness and general awareness through concentration and single-pointed focus.

-7. Dhyana (Your Devotion To Connecting With, And Experiencing, Your Highest Expression): Meditation.
-Commitment to creating connection with your Divine aspects/expressions through mental clarity.
+7. Dhyana (Devotion To Connecting With, And Experiencing, Highest Expression): Meditation.
+Commitment to creating connection with one’s Divine aspects/expressions through mental clarity.

-8. Samadhi (Your Connection With And Full Embodiment of Your Highest Expression): Making space for Union with your Divine aspects/expressions through a pure state-of-being.
+8. Samadhi (Connection With And Full Embodiment of Highest Expression): Making space for Union with one’s Divine aspects/expressions through a pure state-of-being.

 *For more detailed overviews and explorations of these generic summaries, please search through this site.

-Meditation (limb 7), and mindfulness (maintaining meditative presence/neutral observation as you live your everyday life), are the main practices that we emphasize here.
-Everything that we do, in other limbs before the 7th (without ever skimming through anything), prepares you to develop the skills required to attain Samadhi, which then prepares you for Liberation/Kaivalya).
-These practices support you with gaining success on all levels of your path through reflection, concentration, focus, and the cultivation of a pure and healthy mind.
+Meditation (limb 7), and mindfulness (maintaining meditative presence/neutral observation as you live your everyday life), are the main practices that I explore here.
+Everything that I do, in other limbs before the 7th (without ever skimming through anything), focuses on developing the skills required to attain Samadhi, which then prepares one for Liberation/Kaivalya).
+I reflect upon observing how these practices (may or may not) support with gaining success on all levels of one’s path through contemplation, concentration, focus, and the cultivation of a pure and healthy mind.

-You are simply here to practice and to get better so that you can fully and purely be your True Self in Joy…With that being said…let’s get to work!
+I am simply here to practice and to get better and to fully and purely be my True Self in Joy!

 Before You Go, Let’s Have a Word About A Word…